How to Study English

 Glossary is an English term.

 A glossary is a list of words or phrases used in a particular field with their definitions.
+Glossaries are often found in texts, journals and academic books as an appendix to the text.

-An English grammar glossary is a list of English linguistic and grammatical terms,
+An English grammar glossary is a list of English linguistic and grammatical terms, grammar definitions, explanations, context examples and cross-references to other relevant English grammar terms.

-An English dictionary is an alphabetical list of English words giving their definitions,
+An English dictionary is an alphabetical list of English words giving their definitions, examples and grammatical classification and usually includes phonetic symbols indicating the pronunciation.

-of the key words from a profession or industry like a dictionary of medicine or computing.
+An English dictionary can also be an alphabetical list with definitions of the key words from a profession or industry like a dictionary of medicine or computing.

-An English thesaurus is an English book that organizes English words by categories and
+An English thesaurus is an English book that organizes English words by categories and concepts, so synonyms, near-synonyms and the opposites antonyms will be grouped together.

 The following are a few brief examples of the many English grammar terms.